-Born in Spencerport, New York, but raised in rural Plains City, Ohio, Maynard Troyer (November 22, 1938) bought a 1949 Ford for $50 in 1958 and made it into a race car.
-Then, as unlikely as it may seem, he not only won his first-ever race with that very simple machine but he went on to become one of the top asphalt Modified stock-car racers of all time and to design and build some of the most cutting-edge dirt and asphalt Modifieds.
+Born in Spencerport, New York, but raised in rural Plains City, Ohio, Maynard Troyer (November 22, 1938-May 10, 2018) bought a 1949 Ford for $50 in 1958 and made it into a race car.
+And then, as unlikely as it may seem, he not only won his first-ever race with that very simple machine but he went on to become one of the top Asphalt Modified Stock-Car racers of all time and to design and build some of the most cutting-edge Asphalt and Dirt Modifieds.

 Troyer’s winning purse on that first night of racing was equal to the cost of his race car, so right away he broke even in the sport, which cannot be said by very many.
 At that time a carpenter by trade, he ran in a few more races before relocating to Florida and then returned north to Rochester, New York, in 1963 for employment reasons without a thought about racing.

-Now fully into asphalt Modified racing, Troyer was one of the big stars of the 1970s that also saw such luminaries as fellow EMPA Hall of Fame members Richie Evans, Jerry Cook, Geoffrey Bodine, Ray Hendrick, Ed Flemke Sr. and Bugsy Stevens headlining the roster for every major race.
-But Troyer was more than able to hold his own against such stiff competition as he won such major events as the 1976 Race of Champions at the 1.5-mile asphalt Trenton (N.J.)
+Now fully into Asphalt Modified racing, Troyer was one of the big stars of the 1970s that also saw such luminaries as fellow EMPA Hall of Fame members Richie Evans, Jerry Cook, Geoffrey Bodine, Ray Hendrick, Ed Flemke Sr. and Bugsy Stevens headlining the roster for every major race.
+But Troyer was more than able to hold his own against such stiff competition as he won such major events as the 1976 Race of Champions at the 1.5-mile-asphalt Trenton (N.J.)
 Speedway and the event’s 1977 edition on the 2.5-mile asphalt triangle at Pocono (Pa.)
 Raceway.
-Among his major short-track victories were three-straight (1977-1979) Spring Sizzlers at the half-mile Stafford Motor Speedway in Stafford Springs, Connecticut.
+And among his major short-track victories were three-straight (1977-1979) Spring Sizzlers at the half-mile-asphalt Stafford Motor Speedway in Stafford Springs, Connecticut.

-Troyer also won the August 21, 1977, Atlantic Coast 300-mile NASCAR Modified race at the one-mile Dover (Delaware) International Speedway in his No. 60 Nagle Ford Mustang.
-And then on September 19, 1977, he backed that victory up with a 150-lap triumph on the old half-mile Richmond (Va.)
+Troyer also won the August 21, 1977, Atlantic Coast 300-mile NASCAR Modified race at the one-mile-asphalt Dover (Delaware) International Speedway in his No. 60 Nagle Ford Mustang.
+And then on September 19, 1977, he backed that victory up with a 150-lap triumph on the old half-mile-asphalt Richmond (Va.)
 International Raceway.

 In 1977, Troyer quit his job at Nagel Ford and began building race cars for others as a result of this request being so frequently made to him.
-This was the start of Troyer Incorporated and it soon began building Troyer Race Cars which quickly became some of the most sought-after and thought-provoking asphalt and dirt-track Modifieds in competition.
+This was the start of Troyer Engineering and it soon began building Troyer Race Cars which quickly became some of the most sought-after and thought-provoking Asphalt- and Dirt-Track (“Mud Buss”) Modifieds in competition.

 But even though Troyer was building race-cars for others, he continued racing until he retired from driving after the 1982 Race of Champions at Pocono.
-It was also around this time that he founded Troyer Machine, which made high-quality specialized racing parts.
+And it was also around this time that he founded Troyer Machine, which made high-quality specialized racing parts.

-After several more years of working at his Troyer Race Cars shop, Maynard Troyer finally began to slow down as in 1989 former asphalt Modified driver Billy Colton became a co-owner and managing partner of the company and then Colton became its sole owner in 2000.
+After several more years of working at his Troyer Race Cars shop, Maynard Troyer finally began to slow down and in 1989 former Asphalt Modified driver Billy Colton became a co-owner and managing partner.
+Then, in 200, Colton became the sole owner of the company.